Psykali/Proj-SOF_Multi-Tier/MultiCont-AKS-HealthApp/Readme.md

 - Kubernetes cluster (AKS or any other Kubernetes cluster)
 - Azure Container Registry (ACR) to store the container images
+- Terraform
-- Docker installed on your local machine to build and push the container images to ACR
+- Docker to build and push the container images to ACR

 ## Getting Started